 Why study German at Durham?

-Encounter German cultures
+Encounter German culture

 All our lecturers are research experts in what they teach.
 Durham's teaching philosophy is to share the lecturers' own learning experience with students in class, so that students are always at the centre of the action.
 Our research-led teaching culminates in close collaboration between students and expert researchers on the final-year dissertation.

 Students welcome the fact that we teach many of our modules, including our cultural seminars, through the medium of German.
 This means students are using their German actively from day one of their studies, and can operate in the target language at a high level in a range of contexts by the time they graduate.
 This pays dividends in future professional life.
 All of our lecturers have native or near-native German.

 Be part of a vibrant community